jhumelsine/jhumelsine.github.io/_posts/2024-08-11-jobsearch.md

 The key for me wasn’t enjoying this time.
 The key was finding a way to make this time meaningful and giving my days purpose.
 Meaningful use of this time will be different for each person.
 For some it may be spending more time with the family, getting into shape, or it may indeed be going to the movies.

 For me, it fell into two broad categories:
-* Improving myself
+* Investing in myself
 * Helping others

 ## Improving Myself
-I learned of two potential jobs for which I wasn’t considered, because they were in Java, and I only had C++ experience at the time.
+I was not even considered for two potential jobs, because they were in Java, and I only had C++ experience at the time.
 I enrolled in a weekly evening Java class at our local community college to expand my prospects.
-It was ten years before I had a job that required Java, which I needed after my second layoff.
+It was ten years before I had a job that required Java, which I got after my second layoff.
 That previous preparation paid off ten years and two companies later.

 I had tried to learn the Design Patterns while employed, but they just weren’t clicking for me.
 I didn’t have the time to do a deep dive into them.
 Once I was laid off, I had all the time in the world.
 I was on a sabbatical sponsored by the New Jersey Department of Unemployment.
-I learned the design patterns via online resources.
+I learned the design patterns on my own via online resources.
 I described this in more detail almost a year ago in [It’s Your Move](https://jhumelsine.github.io/2023/08/24/its-your-move.html).

-I incorporated design patterns into my Java coding assignments to gain a better understand of both together.
+I incorporated design patterns into my Java coding assignments to gain a better understand of both.
 From ___It’s Your Move___:
 >Learning design patterns during those months of unemployment was the best investment I made in my career outside of my college experience.

-There are even more online learning opportunities.
+There are even more online learning opportunities available today than there were twenty years ago.

 ## Helping Others
 I tutored a 60-ish year-old woman at my church who was working on her degree in English literature.
 Her degree required passing an Algebra course, a topic she had not studied in over four decades, and I’m not sure she understood it then.